noahc606/nch-cpp-utils/README.md

 Building with Emscripten is possible (especially with the first 3 modules) but is not fully supported. <a href="https://noahc606.github.io/nch/emscripten/apps/nch-cpp-utils/">Here</a> is a browser-viewable Emscripten demo of the example program.

 # Third-party Dependencies
 This only applies to the modules after the first 3.
+Module 'rmlui-utils' is in its own repo and you can find out more about it <a href="https://github.com/noahc606/NCH-RmlUi-Utils">here</a>.
 Module 'ffmpeg-utils' is dynamically linked to via linker flags - FFmpeg is not included within this repo.
 Copies of <a href="https://github.com/g-truc/glm">glm</a> and <a href="https://github.com/nlohmann/json">nlohmann-json</a> are included within /include, and both are MIT licensed.
 They are used by 'opengl-utils' and 'json-utils' respectively. libxml2 is manually linked via CMakeLists.txt from /usr/include/libxml2 if it exists and is used by 'xml-utils'.

 If you do not need these, you don't need to include them within your 'include' folder.
 You can also remove the line that says /usr/include/libxml2 from the CMakeLists.txt if it is not needed.
 Similarly, you can remove linker flags you don't need within target_link_libraries:
 - "-lavutil, ...everything after..." -> FFmpeg, ffmpeg-utils